ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ### Hybrid cloud environment
 {: #hybrid-cloud}

 You can use the {{site.data.keyword.powerSys_notm}} service to run any AIX or IBM i workloads off-premise from your existing Power Systems hardware infrastructure.
 Running your workloads in the public cloud allows you to enjoy all of the advantages the cloud has to offer such as self-service, fast delivery, elasticity, and connectivity to other IBM Cloud services.
-Although your AIX and IBM i workloads are running in the cloud, you still keep the same scalable, resilient, production-ready features that Power Systems hardware is known to provide.
+Although your AIX, IBM i, or Linux workloads are running in the cloud, you still keep the same scalable, resilient, production-ready features that Power Systems hardware is known to provide.

 ### Infrastructure customization
 {: #infra-customization}